-When we say we’re a hands-on children’s museum, we mean that in more ways than one!
-We’ve had children’s hands on our project from the start and are committed to including children in the development of the museum every step of the way.
+When we say we’re a hands-on museum, we mean that in more ways than one!
+We’ve had children hands-on with our project from the start and are committed to including children in the development of the museum every step of the way.

-From time to time, the Children’s Science Center gathers a team of children to help us plan.
-The Children’s Science Center is committed to truly being a museum built “for kids, by kids”!
+Over the years, the Children’s Science Center has convened many teams of children to inspire our plans.
+Whether through special design workshops or camps that enable children to actively design their dream museum, the Children’s Science Center is committed to being a museum built “for kids, by kids”!